mistermicheels/learning-notes/javascript/Scope-closures.md

 Because you are still just calling a function, you can put arguments within the parentheses used to invoke the function

-But functions are not the only way to hide variabes and functions from outside code.
+But functions are not the only way to hide variables and functions from outside code.
 JavaScript also has the concept of **block scope**, where variables defined inside a block of code (`{ ... }`) are not accessible outside of that block.
 In order to accomplish this, the `let` and `const` keywords can be used.

 Simple example: